Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 1. Once you have completed all the steps above, create a pull request from the feature branch to the `dev` branch of the Sage-Bionetworks/agora-data-tools repo.

-> *A code maintainer must review and accept your pull request.* A code review ideally happens with both the contributor and the reviewer present, but is not strictly required for contributing.
-This can be performed remotely (e.g., Zoom, Hangout, or other video or phone conference).
-Most code reviews are done asyncronously.
+> *A code maintainer must review and accept your pull request.* Most code reviews can be done asyncronously.
+For more complex code updates, an "in-person" or zoom code review can happen between the reviewer(s) and contributor.

 This package uses [semantic versioning](https://semver.org/) for releasing new versions.
 A github release should occur at least once a quarter to capture the changes between releases.